orionfuzion/newcracks/SonShuSi/IPL.md

 then the checksum routines will only succeed on this machine (or identical) and fail on others.

-And that's what happens with Terminator Kid's crack!
+And that's what happens with *Terminator Kid*'s crack!
-Terminator Kid cracked the checksum routines as follows: he ran the first part of the protection (the IPL) on his machine, then he dumped the contents of the low memory containing the magic values, and he just created a small boot program that copies this dump into low memory before starting the game.
+*Terminator Kid* cracked the checksum routines as follows: he ran the first part of the protection (the IPL) on his machine, then he dumped the contents of the low memory containing the magic values, and he just created a small boot program that copies this dump into low memory before starting the game.
-As a result, Terminator Kid's version only works correctly on a machine similar to the one used to crack the game:
+As a result, *Terminator Kid*'s version only works correctly on a machine similar to the one he used to crack the game:
 **an Atari STe, with 4MB of RAM, using TOS 1.62**.
 When run on a different machine, the game will eventually crash.

-To be exact, Terminator Kid managed to disable 7 checksum routines out of the 11 present in Son Shu Si.
+To be exact, *Terminator Kid* managed to disable **7** checksum routines out of the **11** present in *Son Shu Shi*.
 Indeed, his boot program also includes a routine that dynamically generates certain magic values correctly using machine-specific information.
 But since he did not find all the magic values and the corresponding